theislab/Covid_meta_analysis/README.md

 ## Folder structure

 ### ACE2-TMPRSS2 coexpression:
-Analysis and plotting scripts as jupyter notebooks to reproduce Figures 1ab (and Extended Data Figure 1,2)  and 1cd (and Extended Data Figure 5)
+Analysis and plotting scripts as jupyter notebooks to reproduce Figure 1a,b,c,d (and Extended Data Figure 1,2,5; Supplementary Figures 2,13)

 ### Other proteases:
-Analysis and plotting scripts as jupyter notebooks to reproduce Figures 2, Supplementary Figure 3, Extended Data Figure 6.
+Analysis and plotting scripts as jupyter notebooks to reproduce Figure 2 (and Supplementary Figure 3, Extended Data Figure 6).

 ### Lung meta analysis:
 Analysis and plotting scripts as jupyter notebooks to reproduce Figures 3d, Extended Data Figure 9, and Supplementary Figures 4-10.